darkreapyre/Sandbox/README.md

 ```

 ### Step 9: Associating the Elastic IP with the `admin` node
-To associate the Elastic IP to the running `admin` node instance, execute the following:
+To associate the Elastic IP to the running `edge` node instance, execute the following:
 ```
 > aws ec2 associate-address --instance-id i-XXXXXXXX --allocation-id eipalloc-XXXXXXXX
 ```